 In late April this year, thinking of writing something about the depopulation agenda, I went back to Deagel.com and found that everything had changed.
 The site had been redesigned, with a cleaner, more modern look — and the 2025 forecasts had completely disappeared.

-If so, the move backfired, only re-intensifying the curiosity.
+If so, the move backfired, only intensifying the curiosity.
 Internet researchers renewed their efforts to find out who ran the site, and finally made a breakthrough.
 One of the hosts of Marfoogl.tv was finally able to put a name to the domain registration by digging back to its inception using the ‘WhoIs’ registry.
 The registration had been hidden from 2014 onwards, but you know what they say — the internet never forgets.

 The name was Edwin A Deagle.
 Details of Deagle’s career and the content of occasional published writings by him confirmed the plausibility of the identification.
 We had our webmaster, the impatient, authoritative voice of the disclaimers.

 This is an important breakthrough — but it is also heralds more bad news.
 Why?
 Because this man was well connected and highly experienced in his field.
-Deagle’s background was in the US airforce and army (he was a decorated combatant in Viet Nam).
+Deagle’s background was in the US airforce and army (he was a decorated combatant in Vietnam).
 After the war he became a national security expert, an adviser to the Carter transition team.
-Ultimately he was recruited as Director of the International Relations at the Rockefeller Foundation.
+Ultimately he was recruited as Director of International Relations at the Rockefeller Foundation.

 My heart sank.
 Readers may or may not be aware of the influence of the Rockefeller Institute in creating and controlling a professionally centralised medical-pharmaceutical complex from the turn of the twentieth century onwards.
-Rockefeller interests are notorious for their leadership in eugenics programmes, pre-war, in both the United States and the German Fourth Reich.
-According to historians Anthony C Sutton and Webster Tarpley among others, Rockefeller industries partnered with I G Farben, the corporate powerhouse of National Socialistism, both in co-ownership of the Auschwitz labour camp and the provision of key technologies to Germany which it refused to share with the Allies until forced to after the US entry into the war in 1942.
+Rockefeller interests are notorious for their leadership in eugenics programmes, pre-war, in both the United States and the German Third Reich.
+According to historians Anthony C Sutton and Webster Tarpley among others, Rockefeller industries partnered with I G Farben, the corporate powerhouse of National Socialism, both in co-ownership of the Auschwitz labour camp and the provision of key technologies to Germany which it refused to share with the Allies until forced to after the US entry into the war in 1942.
 A number of today’s most prominent pharmaceutical companies derive directly from the post-war break-up of the Farben chemical conglomerate.

 Deagle’s CV, with its Rockefeller, CFR and Trilateral Commission connections, holds open the possibility of unacknowledged sources, and only adds weight to his speculations.
-It would have been more reassuring to discover that the author or the forecasts was some unknown amateur.
+It would have been more reassuring to discover that the author of the forecasts was some unknown amateur.